cvs-health/android-compose-accessibility-techniques/doc/AutomatedComposeAccessibilityTesting.md

 }
 ```

+### Testing Image Text Alternatives

-* Verify contentDescription on informative and actionable Images (and null contentDescription on decorative images)
+Verify the contentDescription values on informative and actionable Images (and that purely decorative images have a null contentDescription).

 ```kotlin
 @Test